minnalkunnan/extemp_bias/README.md

 # Speaking Order Bias In Extemporaneous Speaking

 This project studies whether speaking order is associated with judge-assigned rank in extemporaneous speaking rounds collected from Tabroom ballot pages.
-The main version of the analysis now uses a standardized California championship-path sample: CHSSA state championships, CHSSA state qualifiers, and NSDA district national-qualifier tournaments.
+The main version of the analysis now uses a standardized California championship-path sample across six seasons, built from CHSSA state championships, CHSSA state qualifiers, and NSDA district national-qualifier tournaments.

 ## Results

 The current standardized analysis finds **no clear speaking-order bias**.
-Later speakers do not show a statistically reliable advantage, earlier speakers do not show a statistically reliable advantage, and the quadratic model does not show meaningful edge effects.
+Later speakers do not show a statistically reliable advantage, earlier speakers do not show a statistically reliable advantage, and the quadratic model does not reach conventional significance for edge effects.

 Hypothesis test framing:
 - Null hypothesis (`H0`): speaking order is not associated with judge-assigned rank in this sample.
 - Alternative hypothesis (`H1`): speaking order is associated with judge-assigned rank in this sample.
-- Linear test result: the normalized-position coefficient is `-0.0592` with `p = 0.3416`, so at conventional significance thresholds we **fail to reject the null hypothesis** for a linear primacy or recency effect.
+- Linear test result: the normalized-position coefficient is `-0.0632` with `p = 0.2294`, so at conventional significance thresholds we **fail to reject the null hypothesis** for a linear primacy or recency effect.
-- Quadratic test result: the normalized-position-squared coefficient is `-0.2083` with `p = 0.3296`, so we also **fail to reject the null hypothesis** for a curved or edge-effect pattern.
+- Quadratic test result: the normalized-position-squared coefficient is `-0.3352` with `p = 0.0635`, so we also **fail to reject the null hypothesis** for a curved or edge-effect pattern at the 0.05 level.
 - Interpretation: average ranks vary across exact speaking slots, but the overall early-to-late pattern is not statistically reliable in the standardized sample.

 Model evidence:
-- Linear normalized-position slope: `-0.0592` with `p = 0.3416`
+- Linear normalized-position slope: `-0.0632` with `p = 0.2294`
-- Quadratic normalized-position-squared term: `-0.2083` with `p = 0.3296`
+- Quadratic normalized-position-squared term: `-0.3352` with `p = 0.0635`
 - Linear model `R^2 = 0.0001`
-- Quadratic model `R^2 = 0.0002`
+- Quadratic model `R^2 = 0.0004`

 Key sample stats:
 - 8 tournaments
-- 1,256 unique judge panels
+- 1,773 unique judge panels
-- 904 judges
+- 1,247 judges
-- 7,936 competitor-by-judge observations
+- 11,327 competitor-by-judge observations

 ### Figure 1.
 Mean Rank by Raw Speaking Position